LidkeLab/matlab-instrument-control/README.md

 ### Functional test (funcTest) method
 Each instrument component class in MIC comes equipped with a static method unit test.
 The `funcTest` function cycles through a series of pre-defined tests, uniquely selected for the corresponding instrument component, outputting success status.
-Common steps in the unit test method are creating the object, turning the instrument On/Off, change/modify state of the instrument, output exportState and deleting the object.
+Common steps in the functional test method are creating the object, turning the instrument On/Off, change/modify state of the instrument, output exportState and deleting the object.

-**It is important to know the input arguments needed for calling the class on a particular instrument component before calling the unitTest.** This information can be obtained by performing a `doc` function on the corresponding MIC class.
+**It is important to know the input arguments needed for calling the class on a particular instrument component before calling the funcTest.** This information can be obtained by performing a `doc` function on the corresponding MIC class.

 Example:
 ```